Annapolis newsroom shooting leaves 5 people dead; suspect in custody, officials say

 "Gunman shot through the glass door to the office and opened fire on multiple employees," he said.
 "There is nothing more terrifying than hearing multiple people get shot while you're under your desk and then hear the gunman reload."

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Baltimore said they are responding to the incident.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Baltimore tweeted that they are responding to the incident.
 The FBI is also sending assets to the scene from Baltimore, Fox News confirmed.

-According to WJLA, citing sources, a shotgun was involved in the incident.
+According to WJLA, citing sources, "a shotgun was involved" in the incident.

 Video shared by Fox 5 DC showed a line of people with their hands in the air being evacuated from the area.